-Do people need to wait in line to use a bathroom?
+Do people need to wait in line to use the bathroom?
 Is the dining area is cramped?
-If so, those spaces need a renovation.
+If so, those spaces need renovation.

 Consider the average number of people that will be sharing a common space.
 Then use that number to determine the amount of the size of the space dedicated to these tasks.

 Energy: Be Smart